-I am a PhD candidate at the University of Toronto and I am currently on the job market.
-I develop econometric tools to analyse the industrial organization of banking with respect to systemic risk and financial stability.
-I am in my fifth year of the PhD and my current working papers explore various aspects of regulatory impacts on banking and lending.
+In my academic work, I develop econometric tools to analyze the industrial organization of banking with respect to systemic risk and financial stability.
+My current working papers explore various aspects of regulatory impacts on banking and lending.

-In my Job Market Paper, I am currently researching how the participation of non-banks in the lending market may increase the systemic risk in the economy.
-Using a structural model of the syndicated loans market, I show that blanket capital requirements on all lenders, while encouraging banks to derease risk exposure, may encourage non-banks lenders to take greater risks.
+In my latest research paper, I am currently researching how the participation of non-banks in the lending market may increase the systemic risk in the economy.
+Using a structural model of the syndicated loans market, I show that blanket capital requirements on all lenders, though it encourages banks to decrease their risk exposure, may encourage non-bank lenders to take greater risks.
 This effect is driven by the increase in the cost of capital due to the regulation, and the different risk-aversion preferences of non-banks when compared to banks.
-I will be presenting a poster version of this paper at the 2021 AFA in January.
+I presented a poster version of this paper at the 2021 American Finance Association conference.
 I would have presented at the CEA and at the SCSE in May 2020, but the world went on lockdown, so if you are interested, please get in contact with me.
-I'll update my website about future presentations.

-I also have a publication in collaboration with Martin Burda.
-In this paper, we develop and analyse the performance of a Constrained Hamiltonian Monte Carlo method to estimate a Copula Multivariate GARCH process.
-We find benefits for efficient inference on complicated constrained dependence structures when compared to a traditional random-walk methodology.
+I also published a paper in collaboration with Martin Burda.
+In this paper, we develop and analyze the performance of a Constrained Hamiltonian Monte Carlo method to estimate a Copula Multivariate GARCH process.
+We find benefits for efficient inference on complicated constrained dependence structures when compared to a traditional random-walk Markov Chain Monte Carlo methodology.